Looking after our Planet lesson plan

 STARTER:

-Let’s pretend I am going to lend you this.
+Let’s pretend I am going to lend you this ‘gift’.

-In fact, I want you to keep it in good condition until you get too old to use it, then I want you to pass it on to somebody else and give them the same instructions.
+In fact, I want you to keep it in good condition for six months, then I want you to pass it on to somebody else and give them the same instructions.

 Q. Do you think you could look after this gift?

-Imagine if you were the next ones to receive this gift and it was given to you in a totally wrecked condition.
+Imagine if you were the next one to receive this gift, and it was given to you in a totally wrecked condition.

 Q. What would you feel like?